 The IT processes and solutions associated with GRC include:

 - Good identity management – automated provision/de-provisioning, maintaining accurate identity data across systems, and “knowing what you know”.

 - Good access management – from robust request/approval processes to automated group management, to formal Roles Based Access Control (RBAC).

 - Automation of certification/attestation processes: regular campaigns to re-approve or deny user access (roles and permissions)

 - Reconciliation: measuring the actual access users have against what it is intended to be according to business rules, reporting on the gaps according to risk classification, and – where possible – automatically remediating

-IT GRC can be particularly complex, so if your organization is looking for a solution or guidance, contact us.
-Our team of consultants is ready to advise you.
+IT GRC can be particularly complex, so contact us if your organization is looking for a solution or guidance.
+Our team of experts is ready to advise you.